Texas Rangers lineup for May 19, 2023

-Texas Rangers lineup for May 19, 2023 against the Atlanta Braves: starting pitchers are Nathan Eovaldi for the Rangers and Spencer Strider for the Braves.
+Texas Rangers lineup for May 19, 2023 against the Colorado Rockies: starting pitchers are Marin Perez for the Rangers and Karl Kauffmann for the Rockies.

-Corey Seager is activated and back in his second spot in the lineup.
-Seager is manning the DH spot while Ezequiel Duran is at shortstop.
-Josh Jung, meanwhile, is getting the day off.
+Texas starts a three game series against the Rockies tonight, and are rolling with the nine guys I expect we will be seeing in the lineup the majority of the time going forward, at least until Mitch Garver returns.

 The lineup: